 On October 1, 1960, after years of hard struggle and political turmoil, Nigeria was granted full independence under a constitution which provided for a parliamentary government.

-Independence Day is significant as it joins Nigerians within the country and the international Diaspora in celebration and remembrance.
+Independence Day joins Nigerians within the country and the international Diaspora in celebration and remembrance.

 As the Newcomer’s Advocate with the City of Toronto I strongly believe that we must work to together to promote togetherness.
 We must Respect our newcomer communities.
 We must Accept our newcomer communities.
 We should Celebrate our diversity and Embrace our different cultures and traditions, because we are all part of the human RACE.